-Keep walking in righteousness, remembering that God "hath delivered us from the power of darkness, and hath translated us into the kingdom of his dear Son" (Colossians 1:13).
+Keep walking in righteousness, remembering that God “has delivered us from the power of darkness, and has translated us into the kingdom of his dear Son” (Colossians 1:13).

 If you are bound tightly and “hopelessly” in the realms of darkness, why don’t you try laughing at Satan and at the forces that bind you.
 Jesus possesses far more authority and power than is necessary to set you absolutely free in your spirit, in your soul, and in your body.